Dawyck Botanic Garden

 Many of the plants at Dawyck are the first examples collected and brought to Scotland.
 The Garden has now become a sanctuary for endangered plants, a collection not only for conservation and study, but, as originally intended, a place of beauty to be enjoyed.

 Link to Dawyck's Living Collection here.
-For more information about the Garden's café, events, exhibitions, guided tours and visitor accessibility, including our policy about registered assistance dogs, please read on.
+For more information about the Garden's café, events, exhibitions, guided tours and visitor accessibility, including our policy of welcoming assistance dogs, please read on.
+Unfortunately, pet dogs are not allowed access to the Garden.

 Open daily 1 February to 30 November